 Desert Island Survival Is the first company to specialise in offering just Desert Island Survival courses.
-Here is what sets us apart;
+These are our values that sets us apart;

 Time on a desert island is not just about developing survival skills but about taking time out of our busy schedule to slow down, disconnect from the rat race and become immersed in nature.
 On the island you return back to the simple life of meeting our primal needs.
 A Digital detox from your screens and apps.
 Time without processed foods.
 Time to actually slow down, stop and reflect on your life back home.
 After only one or two days you will find yourself adjusting back to your natural circadian rhythm, rising at sunrise and sleeping just after nightfall; drifting off to the sound of lapping waves, cicadas and the distant rumble of a thunderstorm.
 Click below to have a listen from your hammock.
 We find that traditional holidays, steeped in comfort and overindulgence, often leave you feeling like you need another holiday to recover.
 Paradoxically, despite some the hardship involved, our castaways return home feeling recharged and invigorated, perhaps with a few bug bites - but sporting an excellent suntan.